rogerlew/advanced-human-factors/2024_schedule.md

 ### 4/10

+#### Affordances and affordance-based design to address usability (Jenna)

+Masoudi, N., Fadel, G. M., Pagano, C. C., & Elena, M. V. (2019).
+A review of affordances and affordance-based design to address usability.
+In Proceedings of the International Conference on Engineering Design, ICED19 (pp. 1).
+August 5-8, Delft, The Netherlands.
+[PDF](https://github.com/rogerlew/advanced-human-factors/blob/main/readings/a-review-of-affordances-and-affordance-based-design-to-address-usability.pdf)

 #### Cutting edge of product design and development (Nina)

-- I would like to discuss the importance of leading with principles (design, product, how we work) in product development.
-I'd love to use my current profession as a case study.
+- Importance of leading with principles (design, product, how we work) in product development
+- Professional case study
 - Evolution of User Experience to Product Design: What's Next?

 ### 4/17

 ### 4/24

 ### 5/1